-Standard procedure requires three documents to be notorised prior to sending to the Chinese consulate.
-These are:
+Non government issued documents need to be notorised prior to sending them to be legalised.
+These include:

 - University Bachelor degree

 To get your documents notarised, you need to submit your documents to an approved notary public.
+A notary public is basically a solicitor with a further qualification.
 In the UK there are over 900 solicitor branches approved as members of the notary public that can provide this service.
 Different solicitors have differing fees and so it is essential to haggle with them and shop around to get the best price.
 As with all things involving Solicitor involvement, the potential for escalating costs are high thus we highly recommend to bargain hard and agree a fixed price prior to commissioning your chosen notary public to notarise your documents.

-In addition to notarisation, you also need to legalise your documents.
-You can do this directly through the UK Government’s main website at https://www.gov.uk/get-document-legalised .
+You can your documents directly through the UK Government’s main website at https://www.gov.uk/get-document-legalised .
 The price here is also reasonable and as of the time of writing was the most cost effective solution at £30 per document plus the price of a self addressed return A4 envelope.

 Please note that for applicants in the U.S the price has been reported to be considerably cheaper by notarising your documents through a notary counter clerk.